solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 There are several ways you can create a CodeBuild Build Project.
 You can create one from scratch or you can create one by creating a CodePipeline and then defining the build-step to be implemented by CodeBuild.
 Either way, you define the source for the Build Project, the actual buildSpec, where to store artifacts and finally logging.
 I created the Build Project via CodePipeline so the source is automatically set to be CodePipeline (where you define the source originally).

 CodeBuild uses AWS S3 as the default Artifact Store.
-So anything you build in CodeBuild and specify to be published as an artifact is published to a S3 bucket you define in the creation process or have previously created.
+So anything you build in CodeBuild and specify to be published as an artifact is published to an AWS S3 bucket you define in the creation process or have previously created.

 BuildSpec is at the heart of CodeBuild.
 It's a yml file, that describes the build process.
 You can find the specification from [here](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).